kartoza/sawps/docs/src/user/manual/explore/reports.md

 >Note: The users, based on their role, can edit or delete the species details.
 If the user is an organisational member, they can only edit or delete the records that they have submitted.
 However, if the user is an organisational manager,  they have the authority to edit or delete any data within that particular organisation.
 This clarification ensures that editing and deletion permissions align with the user's role within the organisation, promoting efficient and secure data management practices.
+Keep  in mind that the user can not update the `Scientific Name` and `Common Name` of the species.
+If the user want's to do that they need to delete the existing record or add new record.

 3. **Edit Icon**: Click on the `Edit` icon, to update the species record.
 When the user clicks on the edit icon the online form step 1 opens.
 Users can update the species details here.